 14, Apr 2018 | Mansi Mehta

-Dr. Bhimrao Ambedkar was born on this day 127 years ago.
+Dr. Bhimrao Ambedkar was born on April 14, 127 years ago.
 Here is a brief look at the life and work of the man who grew up to be an eminent jurist, economist, social reformer, and is widely considered to be the Father of India’s Constitution.

 Dr. Bhimrao Ambedkar was born on April 14, 1891 in Mhow, in modern-day Madhya Pradesh, his parents’ fourteenth child.
 Ambedkar was born into the Mahar (Dalit) caste, and began facing discrimination early in his life; as a student, he was reportedly separated from other students because he belonged to a lower caste, and made to sit on the floor on a gunny sack.